-After canceling its developer conference last year, Google has announced that it’s I/O 2021 will be virtual and free to attend and will run from May 18-20.
+After canceling its developer conference last year, Google announced that it’s I/O 2021 will be virtual and free to attend and run from May 18-20.

 Google I/O 2021 will feature Consumer and Developer Keynotes followed by Technical Sessions for “product announcements and how to adopt new features”.

 Users will have to register for Workshops that are instructor-led and feature Q&A, while Ask Me Anything (AMA) sessions will be an “opportunity to ask Google product experts questions”.